Derling/declare-war/README.md

 ![alt text](https://github.com/Derling/declare-war/blob/master/screenshot.png "screenshot of game")

 #### Additional Notes
 Although I am contempt with the state of the project there are some additional features that I would like to implement when I have the time.
-They can be viewed [here](https://github.com/Derling/declare-war/blob/master/missing-features.md "list of missing features")
+They can be viewed [here](https://github.com/Derling/declare-war/blob/master/missing-features.md "list of missing features").